 Status: U.S. Senate •••••

-The youngest of the Malveaux brothers and junior senator from Louisiana, Nathaniel “Nathan” Malveaux is known as a shrewd politician and gifted speaker that spent twenty years as a state representative and senator while concurrently serving as the state GOP’s chairman.
+Nathaniel “Nathan” Malveaux is the youngest of the Malveaux brothers and the current junior senator from Louisiana.
+He’s known as a shrewd politician and crisp, gifted speaker who spent twenty years as a state representative and senator while concurrently serving as the state GOP’s chairman.
 Flipping the historically blue state red was his driving goal for years, and finally paid off in 2011 when he secured a Republican majority in both chambers (both Democratic since Reconstruction).
-He spent another year as the biggest fish in a small pond until he all but bullied his way to national office in the last election.
+He spent another year as the biggest fish in a small pond until he all but bullied his way to national office in 2012.
 His campaign was heavily financed by his family’s immense wealth and is rumored to have benefited significantly from backroom dealings in the state.
-Nathan is a crisp speaker that bullied his way through the state legislature as the biggest fish in a small pond.
-No known vices, though there was a story of impropriety in his courtship of his wife, tame though it is from twenty-odd years ago.
-Very close to his niece Charlotte Malveaux, who also lives in DC, Nathaniel is in truth distant from his own children thanks to his embroilment in national politics.
+He has no known vices, although there is a twenty-plus-year story of impropriety during his otherwise tame courtship of his wife.
+He is close to his niece Charlotte Malveaux, who also lives in D.C., but is distant from his own children thanks to his embroilment in national politics.
 He ran for president in the 2016 GOP primary and dropped out after New Hampshire, but most suspect he is biding his time for a presidential run.
-Lover of jazz music, and frequents concerts when available in DC, though he laments his absence from New Orleans.
+He’s also a well-known jazz lover and frequents any concerts available in D.C., but laments his absence from New Orleans.